 The American Express Centurion is so exclusive that none of this information is actually published on the company’s website.
 But rumour has it you have to spend an estimated £200,000 a year on your Platinum Amex card before you’ll be eligible to receive an elusive Black Card invitation.
-Several years ago it was also reported that Centurion cardholders had average annual household incomes of approximately £1 million and net worths of about £12 million – figures which have probably increased by now.
+Several years ago it was also reported that Centurion cardholders had average annual household incomes of more than £1 million and net worths of about £12 million.

 American Express Preferred Rewards Gold Credit Card

 - 2 complimentary airport lounge visits per year

 Representative example: When you spend £1,200 at a purchase rate of 22.2% (variable) p.a. with an annual fee of £140 (£0 in first year), your representative APR is 56.6% APR (variable).

 If you’re aiming for one of these prestigious credit cards, here’s what you need to know about it:

 - Invitation-only.
 Despite the mystery shrouding the Black Card, one thing is for sure – you can only get one of these by invitation from American Express.
 Usually, you would also have to already hold an American Express Platinum card with a proven high annual expenditure.